joemoose/psiops/docs/playing.md

 !!! note "Notes"

-	- If the roll has both an *advantage* and a *disadvantage*, they cancel each other out; roll 2D6 +Attribute as usual.
+	- If the roll has both *advantage* and *disadvantage*, they cancel each other out; roll 2D6 +Attribute as usual.
 - Multiple advantages don't stack; you roll at most 3D6.
 - However, an action with multiple advantages might not be considered risky and could succeed automatically, at the GM's discretion.